Detecting multiple generalized change-points by isolating single ones: Simulations

-We ran 100 replications for each signal and the frequency distribution of $\hat{N} - N$ for each method is presented.
-The methods with the highest empirical frequency of $\hat{N} - N = 0$ (or in a neighbourhood of zero, depending on the example) and those within $10\%$ off the highest are given in bold.
-As a measure of the accuracy of the detected locations, we provide Monte-Carlo estimates of the mean squared error, ${\rm MSE} = T^{-1}\sum_{t=1}^{T}\E\left(\hat{f}_t - f_t\right)^2$, where $\hat{f}_t$ is the ordinary least square approximation of $f_t$ between two successive change-points.
-In continuous piecewise-linear signals, $\hat{f}_t$ is the splines fit obtained using the \textbf{splines} package in \textsf{R}.
-The scaled Hausdorff distance, where $n_s$ is the length of the largest segment, is also given in all examples apart from the signal (NC) in Table \ref{sim_supp2}, which is a constant-mean signal without any change-points.
 The average computational time for all methods, apart from FDR, is also provided.
 FDR is excluded due to its non-uniform procedure in terms of the execution speed for each signal (if a newly obtained signal has length greater than previously treated signals, then FDR estimates the threshold by 5000 Monte-Carlo simulations, which makes it slow).
-In some cases the average computational time with regards to FKS is not given.
-We have already explained that we need to pre-specify the maximum allowed number of knots in order for the method to work.
-The method is somewhat slow and we exclude the results for FKS when the true number of change-points is greater than 10, as in such cases it would take a significant amount of time to finish all the 100 simulations.
+In some cases the average computational time for FKS is not given.
+We have already explained that we need to pre-specify the maximum allowed number of knots in order for FKS to work.
+The method is somewhat slow and we exclude the results for FKS when the true change-points are more than 10, as in such cases it would take a significant amount of time to finish all the 100 simulations.